siavashre/OMKar/README.md

 - `-centro`: Path to the centromere file (`hg38_centro.txt`).
 - `-cyto`: Path to the cytoband file (`cytoBand.txt`).

 As an example, you can use the test files in the `test_files` directory.
-If you have installed the prerequisites correctly, you can run the following command to see the outputs of OMKar for the test case:
+If you have installed the prerequisites correctly, you can run the following command to see the outputs of OMKar for the test case which contains Balanced translocation between
+Chr2 and Chr14, and duplication in Chr2:

 ```shell
 python3 main.py \